sachinkr91/api-rest-meetings/docs/ApplicationApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.ApplicationApi();
+var apiInstance = new BlueJeansMeetingsRestApi.ApplicationApi();

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var application = new BlueJeansOnVideoRestApi.Application(); // Application | The information about the new client application.
+var application = new BlueJeansMeetingsRestApi.Application(); // Application | The information about the new client application.

 var callback = function(error, data, response) {